top of page

 • Repetitive overuse during sport or work

 Often, muscle strains develop when muscles are asked to perform beyond their current capacity.
+This may happen when a muscle is forced to contract quickly, stretch suddenly, absorb load, or stabilize a joint under fatigue.

 How Manual Therapy May Help